estein1988/main_street_frontend/ReadMe.md

 * Build in functionality for the financials class to be based on the company's industry.
 As of now, all financials are generic for small businesses.
 * Additional logic to avoid rendering null values or blank charts to admin page.
 * Deploy the app via Heroku and Firebase so external users can us its functionality.

+### Inspiration
+The COVID-19 pandemic has forced almost all businesses to take a real, hard, look at their finances.
+A family friend of ours, who owns 5280 Skin Care, was not excluded from businesses which were told their shut their doors for a prolonged period in the spring and summer of 2020.
+I hope this app can help her look at where money is coming in and out of to better provide for more financial stability.

 ### Status
 App is fully functioning with option to grow with additional features.
 App is not currently deployed.